Mossblown: Sport

 There are currently two amateur football teams in the village: Mossblown AFC and Drumley AFC.
 Both teams play in the Ayrshire Amateur league.
 The village is also served by a sports activity centre.
 Typical activities within the centre include football, badminton, short tennis, gymnastics, netball, mini-netball, basketball, volleyball, archery, aerobics, roller hockey, dance classes, circuit training and various martial arts groups.
 The centre comprises a main hall and a squash court.
 There is also a small gymnasium containing both cardiovascular and resistance equipment.

 Amenities

 The village was served by a local library until 2017, which now lies within the grounds of Annbank Primary School.

-As of October 2017, there is one public house in the village called The Fourways.
-This closed down in early 2025.
+The villages only pub, The Fourways, closed down in 2025.

 Mossblown also has a primary school named Annbank Primary School, which accommodates pupils from Mossblown and Annbank.
 Annbank and Mossblown are in the catchment area for Ayr Academy.

 Other amenities in the village include a local pharmacy and a care home for the elderly called Templehouse Nursing Home.